 I worked in London prior to becoming a physiotherapist for Kent Police, a role I relinquished in February 2008 so that I could concentrate full time on private practice.

 Debbie Mitchell – Practice Manager

-Hi & welcome.
-I am a qualified sports masseuse, reflexologist, Reiki Master and teacher therapist.
-I also provide therapies including Hopi Ear Candling and more recently facials, manicures, pedicures and Gel nails.
+I am a qualified Sports Massage Therapist, Reflexologist and Reiki Master/Teacher.
+I also provide other therapies including Hopi Ear Candling and more recently Facials, Warm Bamboo Massage and Hot Waxing.

-So whether it is for massage or a treatment that can aid mind and body or just for some well-deserved pampering – I look forward to meeting you.
+So whether its a massage or a treatment that can aid mind and body or just some well-deserved pampering – I look forward to meeting you.

 Tim Russell BSc (Hons) AACP MCSP – Physiotherapist